odeum/odeum-primitives/README.md

 <!-- /TOC -->

 # 1. Components
-ODEUM Primitives (odeum-primitives) are a collection of simple visual components for the ODEUM Code OSS framework.
+ODEUM Primitives (odeum-primitives) are a collection of simple visual components build for ODEUM Code open source UI framework.
 All components are build with styled-components and ReactJS and the following components will be added:

 - Heading - a simple header component
 - Image - Image component with async resource fetch and assets control